mattjklassen/TorchAudioSplines/README.txt

 #

-11  melody2.py
+14  melody2.py

 # ----- Brief Description -----
 #
-# create melody based on spline curve
+# create melody based on spline curve, also with varying note durations
 #

+15  plotBcoeffs.py

+# ----- Brief Description -----
+#
+# Plot cubic spline f(t) with bcoeffs coming from file as arg1 on command line, and
+# optionally knot sequence from file as arg2.
+#

-12  plotSegmentSpline.py
+16  plotSegmentSpline.py

 # ----- Brief Description -----
 #